 And the most important thing is not to dwell too much on a single word, by trying to find tons of related example sentences.
 Well doing that might just waste your time because; if you want to learn then practice the word a few times which should be enough.

-We all own Smartphone and there are tons of apps on play store, app store which can help us improve our language.
+Everybody owns smartphones these days and there are tons of apps on play store, app stores which can help us improve our language.
 Well for starters I advise you to make use of Magoosh vocabulary builder app which not only has word understanding, but it consists of exercises, meanings, synonyms that can really help you.

 - 7 little words